Why Short Practices Matter More Than You Think

 Sip your water.

-Do the thing that connects you to yourself.
+Do the thing that brings you back to yourself.

 Gentle steps representing progress